jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - Test the abstraction layers with GCP backends

 ### Database Migration
-- Export schema from Supabase
+- ✅ Export schema from Supabase
-- Create equivalent schema in Cloud SQL using gcloud CLI where possible
+- ✅ Create script to generate equivalent schema in Cloud SQL
+- ✅ Create script to migrate data from Supabase to Cloud SQL
+- ⏳ Execute database migration
-- Update database client code to use GCP libraries
+- ⏳ Update database client code to use GCP libraries
-- Implement proper connection pooling and error handling
+- ⏳ Implement proper connection pooling and error handling

 ### Authentication Changes
 - ✅ Replace Supabase Auth with Firebase Authentication